Wikia/guidelines/API-Design/README.md

 Disadvantages:
  * It’s thin on protocol semantics.
 Out-of-band documentation will be required for state transitions.
- * It’s more loosely coupled with standard vocabularies.
+ * It’s loosely coupled with standard vocabularies.

 Note that [JSON Schema](http://json-schema.org/) can be used to validate many of the media types listed above.
 See the [media types